9beach/mpv-config/README.md

 ### [on-file-loaded.lua](https://github.com/9beach/mpv-config/blob/main/scripts/on-file-loaded.lua)

-This script has two functionalities:
+This script provides functions below:

-1. Plays even in paused state when a new file is loaded.
+* Plays even in paused state when a new file is loaded.
-2. Shows OSC always when an audio file is loaded.
+* Shows OSC alwalys when an audio file is loaded.
-3. Sets the geometry of **mpv** a fixed value when an audio file is loaded.
+* Does not show subtitle if lower-case path matches given patterns.
+* Does not show subtitle if audio language matches given values.

+You can edit the configuration in `script-opts/on-file-loaded.conf`.

 ### [modernx-and-quotes.lua](https://github.com/9beach/mpv-config/blob/main/scripts/modernx-and-quotes.lua)